MindLyfe/MindLyfe-Platform/backend/recommender-service/README.md

 ### Services that depend on Recommender Service

-- **LyfBot Service**: Uses recommendations to suggest activities to users during conversations
+- **LyfeBot Service**: Uses recommendations to suggest activities to users during conversations
 - **Notification Service**: Sends notification about new recommendations to users

 ## API Endpoints